 After you have installed the Hyper-V role, the hypervisor will be running and ready for you to create virtual machines.
 In this section, we provide basic steps for creating new virtual machines, and show how to allocate resources for those machines.
-For detailed steps on configuring your VMs and storing them in the EqualLogic SAN, see Appendix A.
+For detailed steps, see Appendix A.